The higher the rating, the more likely it could be contributing to your anxiety symptoms, including body aches and pains.

 - For a comprehensive list of Anxiety Disorders Symptoms Signs, Types, Causes, Diagnosis, and Treatment.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.

 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including body aches.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Body Aches and Pains Anxiety Symptoms.

 1. Mariotti, Agnese.
 “The Effects of Chronic Stress on Health: New Insights into the Molecular Mechanisms of Brain–Body Communication.”
 Current Neurology and Neuroscience Reports., U.S. National Library of Medicine, Nov.
 2015.

 2. Schneiderman, Neil, et al. “STRESS AND HEALTH: Psychological, Behavioral, and Biological Determinants.”
 Current Neurology and Neuroscience Reports., U.S. National Library of Medicine, 2005.